Tuxdiver/MMM-Rest/README.md

 - 2024-03-21: added the ability to place multiple instances of the module into config files
 - 2024-03-22: Added the ability to specify and customize display of DateTime objects
 - 2024-03-22: Added the ability to transform REST results before displaying
+- 2024-05-06: Added new optional variable `forceAlign` for more customizable alignment

 ## Using the module